 A makeup artist does everything from making Cameron Diaz look completely flawless to turning Arnold Schwarzenegger into a Terminator.
 It is an essential part of the entertainment industry as it helps breathe life into a character by making them more three dimensional.

 An actor has a much easier time being able to commit to a role if they truly believe that they have been transformed into the character they are playing.
 This belief is mandatory for the audience as well.
-For us to by the story, we need to believe that there is actually a robot under Schwarzenegger's skin, or that Jennifer Lopez has bruises on her face, or whatever.
+For us to buy the story, we need to believe that there is actually a robot under Schwarzenegger's skin, or that Jennifer Lopez has bruises on her face, or whatever.

 The best makeup artists are those whose work you never really notice.
 As an audience member, assuming all other elements are met (acting, writing, directing), it becomes that much easier for you to become invested in the characters on the screen when the makeup is done well.
-It is a true artistry.
+It is true artistry.